TheCatchyName/CS203-G1/README.md

 ## HOW TO RUN

-if you notice there are two main files ### frontend and ### restful-web-services
+if you notice there are two main files
+#### frontend & restful-web-services
+#### frontend
-####frontend is run using REACT so when u click on it there will be another README file explaining how to run it.
-but basically just run
+is run using REACT so when u click on it there will be another README file explaining how to run it. but basically just run
 ### `npm start`